 Taking diets richer in salt can also result into kidney stones.

-Moreover, animal protein rich diets including beef, chicken, fish and pork can result in the increase in acid levels in your body.
-These increased acid levels provide favourable chances for calcium stone formation.
+Moreover, animal protein-rich diets including beef, chicken, fish and pork can result in an increase in acid levels in your body.
+These increased acid levels provide favorable chances for calcium stone formation.

 3. Bowel Conditions

-Diarrhea may result in loss of huge amount of liquids from body.
+Diarrhea may result in the loss of a huge amount of liquids from body.